source-foundry/fontmake-mp/README.md

 $ pypy fmp.py [UFO path 1] [UFO path 2] ...
 [UFO path n]
 ```

-`fmp.py` will spawn a new process for each UFO source directory of multi-font builds up to the number of available cores on your system as determined by the Python `multiprocessing.cpu_count()` method.
+`fmp.py` will spawn a new process for each UFO source directory in a multi-font build request up to the number of available cores on your system.
+This value is determined by the Python `multiprocessing.cpu_count()` method.

 ### Manual modifications